 - a Design should take into account the topography of the site, including the relationship with existing residential properties.
-Development should be set back from the existing residential properties and be sensitively designed to respect the character of the area in relation to scale, form, materials and colour palette and to allow transition to the rural landscape; - b An appropriate landscape buffer determined by a Landscape Visual Impact Assessment is required to mitigate the impact of development on the setting of the AONB to the north-west; - c Consideration will be to be made regarding the quality and condition of trees and hedgerows within the site.
+Development should be set back from the existing residential properties and be sensitively designed to respect the character of the area in relation to scale, form, materials and colour palette and to allow transition to the rural landscape; - b An appropriate landscape buffer determined by a Landscape Visual Impact Assessment is required to mitigate the impact of development on the setting of the AONB to the north west; - c Consideration will be to be made regarding the quality and condition of trees and hedgerows within the site.
 Detailed proposals should aim to protect those of importance and incorporate them in the overall design of the development and to provide opportunities for biodiversity habitat creation and enhancement; - d Primary vehicular, pedestrian and cycle access to the site shall be provided from Capel Street.
-Secondary emergency vehicular access only should be taken from Cauldham Lane; - e A site-specific Flood Risk Assessment is required to address the issue of surface water flooding and consider the impacts of climate change over the lifetime of the development; - An Archaeological Assessment for the site must be carried out in accordance with Policy HE3 Archaeology, the results of which should inform the layout and design of the development which is necessary to avoid or minimise harm to any archaeological assets identified through the assessment; - g Layout is designed to ensure future access to existing wastewater infrastructure for maintenance and upsizing; - h A Transport Assessment is required in accordance with Policy TI2 to identify off-site highway improvements and sustainable transport measures that are necessary to serve the development.
-The transport assessment must consider and identify mitigation for the Capel Street/Dover Road junction also taking into account the cumulative impact of other sites allocated in this Plan, and review the need for parking restrictions on Capel Street to enable sufficient turning space for service vehicles accessing the site; and - i Open space requirements in accordance with Policy PM3 shall be provided.
+Access should not be taken from Cauldham Lane; - e In accordance with Policy SP13, a wintering bird survey must be undertaken in advance of a planning application on the site.
+If the bird survey identifies that the development will exceed the threshold of significance, mitigation will be required.
+A suitable scheme of mitigation will need to be submitted with the planning application for the site; - f A site-specific Flood Risk Assessment is required to address the issue of surface water flooding and consider the impacts of climate change over the lifetime of the development; - g An Archaeological Assessment for the site must be carried out in accordance with Policy HE3 Archaeology, the results of which should inform the layout and design of the development which is necessary to avoid harm to any archaeological assets identified through the assessment; - h Layout is designed to ensure future access to existing wastewater infrastructure for maintenance and upsizing; - A Transport Assessment is required in accordance with Policy TI2 to identify off-site highway improvements and sustainable transport measures that are necessary to serve the development.
+The transport assessment must consider and identify mitigation for the Capel Street/Dover Road also taking into account the cumulative impact of other sites allocated in this Plan; and - j Open space requirements in accordance with Policy PM3 shall be provided.
 However, due to the location nearby to to existing open space infrastructure, off-site contributions to upgrade or enhance those facilities may be sought rather than on-site provision.